-The group is in the process of making an assessment of what the impact of these amendments, new standards and new interpretations is expected to be in the period of initial application.
-So far it has concluded that the adoption of them is unlikely to have a significant impact on the group's results of operations and financial position.
+The group is in the process of making an assessment of the impact of these new and revised HKFRSs upon initial application.
+So far, the group considers that these new and revised HKFRSs are unlikely to have a significant impact on the group's results of operations and financial position.